Do your customers love you or hate you?

 6. Provide Self-service Options

 Most customers want quick resolutions to their queries.
 Usually, when customers are looking for an answer to a simple question or have too long wait times for representatives, they prefer not to talk to a live agent.
 Also, the 24X7 availability of an agent is not feasible while warrants customers to look for alternatives.
 Self-service channels have gained ground over traditional agent-assisted services in recent years.
-According to a Zendesk survey, 67% of customers prefer self-service to speak to a support agent.
+According to a Zendesk survey, 67% of customers prefer self-service to speaking to a support agent.

 Self-service allows customers to solve their problems promptly while also improving their knowledge.
 This allows them the freedom to learn as much or as little as they want to.
-This can further be extended to offer personalized services to customers for a better understanding and building brand loyalty, which helps to improve NPS.
+This can further be extended to offer personalized services to customers for a better understanding and to build brand loyalty, which helps to improve NPS.

 7. Measure Customer Feedback

 Irrespective of the fact that your NPS scores have been consistently good over time, it’s important to keep a regular check on them.
 Regular monitoring and measurement are important to keep NPS scores consistent in the long run.
 Because it’s the continuous improvement of scores that can enable you to witness positive results and keep customer loyalties intact.